-E. SERVICE CLASSIFICATION NO. 2-VMRP Voluntary Small General Service With Multiple Rate Periods: (Rate Code: 288)
+E. SERVICE CLASSIFICATION NO. 2-VMRP Voluntary Small General Service With Multiple Rate Periods: (Rate Code: 288, 292)

-- 1. Who Is Eligible - a) Customers who will use the service on a voluntary basis as an alternative to Service Classification 2, for any purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 KW, subject to Special Provision 7.b. below. - b) A Customer, as described in a. above, that has the option under Service Classification Nos.
-12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) Effective January 1, 2019, this service classification is no longer available to new or transferring customers.
-Customers may request Service Classification No. 16. - 2.
-Character of Service - a) Continuous, 60 hertz, alternating current. - b) Radial secondary service at approximately 120/208, 120/240 or 277/480 volts, single or three phase; network system 120/208 or 277/480 single or three phase; depending on the size and characteristics of the load and the circuit supplying the service.
+- 1. Who Is Eligible - a) Customers who will use the service on a voluntary basis as an alternative to Service Classification 2, for any purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 KW, subject to Special Provision 7.b. below. - A Customer, as described in a. above, that has the option under Service Classification Nos.
+12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) For Rate Code 292, customers must have Advanced Metering Infrastructure (AMI) installed to qualify. - d) Customers who are not eligible for: Voluntary Small General Service with Multiple Rate Periods (2-VMRP): - Effective January 1, 2019, Rate Code 288 is no longer available to new or transferring customers.
+Customers may request Rate Code 292 or Service Classification No. 16. - (2) A customer is not eligible to return to Rate Code 292 for a period of 12 months from its date of exit from Rate Code 292.